-Documented teaching programs contain details of the scope of the content of the subject and how it will be taught and assessed and take all reasonable steps to ensure that the students achieve the learning outcomes expressed in the curriculum.
+Documented teaching programs contain details of the scope of the content of the subject and how it will be taught and assessed to ensure that the students achieve the learning outcomes expressed in the curriculum.
 Teaching programs are likely to be dynamic, responding to the diverse and changing needs of student cohorts and school priorities.

-- teaching plans that include scope and sequencing for each learning area - · teaching and learning policies.
+- Samples of teaching plans including the scope and sequence for each learning area - Teaching and learning policies.